ManelQM/Project-03---Tic-Tac-Toe-/README.md

 # 2. Description

 .
-The following come´s from the current GeeksHubs Bootcamp FSD students program.
+This project come´s from the current GeeksHubs Bootcamp FSD students program.
 In this case, the student should develop the game TicTacToe using all the technologies named up.
-The main achieve for the student it´s to solve all the logical problems involved during the game and of course it´s rules.
+The main achieve for the student it´s to solve all the logical problems involved during the game and of course the implementation of it´s rules.
 In addition, the project should be responsive.

 # 3. User Guide